MeowIce/nvidia-legacy/README.md

 - If installation failed, retry without DKMS: choose the default option `No`.
 - Run `nvidia-xconfig` for it to generate config file (`xorg.conf`).
 - Run `nvidia-settings` to config your drivers if you don't see it in the DE's launcher.
+- After updating your kernel, reinstall the driver if it won't load.
+This is because you did not install it with DKMS.